daniloritarossi/encdec/README.md

 ```sh
 env GOOS=linux GOARCH=amd64 go build main.go
 ```
-You are generating a build for linux distribution called "encdenc" in the same directory
+You are generating a build for linux distribution called "encdec" in the same directory

 you can run the executable from a SHELL_EXEC in the same way as reported in the "Easy to use" section